junxit/us-congress-bills-114/metadata.md

 - 2016-03-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S1549)
 - 2016-03-16 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S1548-1549)
 - 2016-03-16 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S1548-1549)
+- 2016-03-17 — Message on Senate action sent to the House.
+- 2016-03-17 — Received in the House.
+- 2016-03-17 — Referred to the House Committee on Armed Services.